11 September 2024

 Zero trust architecture is a cybersecurity approach that rethinks the more traditional perimeter-based security model.
 It’s not a brand new approach – the term was first coined in 2009 – but has grown in popularity in recent years.
 In the past, organisations had to depend on perimeter defences like firewalls to secure their networks and keep cyber criminals out.
 However, with the increasing sophistication of cyber threats – as well as the widespread adoption of both cloud computing services and remote work, this traditional method of cyber security has proven itself to be insufficient.

 At its core, zero trust operates on a straightforward principle – trust no one and nothing by default, whether they’re inside or outside your network.
 As our partner, CyberArk, explains, “Zero Trust models demand that anyone and everything trying to connect to an organization’s systems must first be verified before access is granted.”
 Every user, device, and application seeking access must be verified and authenticated every time, regardless of their physical location or their role in the business.
 Businesses all over the world are recognising the importance of zero trust.
-In Microsoft’s ‘Zero Trust Adoption Report’ from 2021, 96% of security decision makers said that zero trust had been crucial to their organisations’ success.
+In Microsoft’s ‘Zero Trust Adoption Report’ from 2021, 96% of security decision makers said that it had been crucial to their organisations’ success.

 Its Significance in OT Security